khangnguyen0306/Tutorial-Web/README.md

-# Exchange Web Application
+# History Course Web Application

-Welcome to our Exchange Web Application project!
-This application is designed to provide users with a seamless experience in searching, booking, and managing exchanges.
+Welcome to our History Course Web Application project!
+This application is designed to provide users with a comprehensive experience in browsing, enrolling in, and managing history courses.
 Built with modern technologies, it offers a responsive and user-friendly interface.

 ## Table of Contents
 - [Team Members](#team-members)